github/developer.github.com/content/v3/oauth_authorizations.md

 This method will create a new authorization for the specified OAuth application, only if an authorization for that application and fingerprint do not already exist for the user.
-The URL includes the 20 character client ID for the OAuth app that is requesting the token. `fingerprint` is a unique URL safe string to distinguish an authorization from others created for the same client ID and user.
+The URL includes the 20 character client ID for the OAuth app that is requesting the token. `fingerprint` is a unique string to distinguish an authorization from others created for the same client ID and user.
 It returns the user's authorization for the application if one exists.
 Otherwise, it creates one.